greenonline/SevenSegmentSL1255Lite/documentation/Readme.txt

 Example Sketches
 ================

 Some examples have been include to familiarise the user with the various methods available.
-These focus on the areas outlined in the Methods sections, so there is an example demonstrating the direct draw functions, another for the effects, one illustrating the accessor methods, the getters and setters (making use of the serial port to write and display values of the private members), and finally a couple of simple Arduino write examples.
+These focus on the areas outlined in the Methods sections, so there are a couple of simple Arduino write examples.
 It is this write example that ail probably be the most pertinent to everyday display projects.

 Conclusion
 ==========

 Please enjoy using this library.

 If you would prefer to employ a more heavy weight version of this library that has not been cut down, for memory economics, please consider using SevenSegmentSL1255.
 It may be a little heavyweight, as it is an "everything-but-the-kitchen-sink" type library, with many member methods overridden and duplicated with different function names, in order to accommodate new Arduino users, by adhering to Arduino naming standards and conventions, as well as some non standard functions, included for the convenience, and amusement, of advanced users.